croaky/laptop/learn/books/paysys/cards.md

 There is no technical reason why debit cards should "bounce" (overdraft) because they are authorized at the time of transaction.
-Banks allow it because it generates revenue.
+Banks allow it because it generates revenue :(.
 There are minimal federal regulations protecting consumers from this practice.

 Consumers have grown to expect rewards on their cards.